learn-co-curriculum/redux-delete-codealong/readme.md

 }
 ```

-The change is minimal, but this set up is actually better.
+The change is small, but this setup is definitely better.
 Previously, `key` was
-based off the _index_ provided by `map`.
-Now its using our randomly generated
+based off the _index_ provided by `map` which is not the best approach.
+Now it's
-ID, and is less prone to errors in the virtual DOM.
-We'll need both `todo.id`
+using our randomly generated ID, and is less prone to errors in the virtual DOM.

-and `todo.text` to be passed into Todo so we pass both down as the object,
-`todo`.
+The other change is that we are now passing the todo *object* as a prop rather than
+just the text.
+This will enable us to access both `todo.id` and `todo.text` in our
+Todo component.

 #### Update the Todo Component

-Now that we've got `todo.id`, we can modify the Todo component to use `props.todo.id`
+Next, we need to modify the Todo component to work with the todo *object*.
+To do
-on click:
+this, we will render `props.todo.text` (instead of `props.text`) and pass
+`props.todo.id` (instead of `props.text`) as the argument to our delete function
+when the button is clicked:

 ```js
 import React from 'react'